 He describes how an animal is killed in the usual way, the chest opened and a metal pipe connected to the arterial system.
 Brine was pumped through gravity feed throughout the animal.
 Approximately 6 gallons were flushed through the system.
 Pressure was created to ensure that it was flushed into the small capillaries.
 Smith reported overall good results from the process with a few exceptions.
 He himself seemed unconvinced.

-An article appeared in the Sydney Morning Herald that mentions Dr. Morgan and his arterial injection method.
+An article appeared in the Sydney Morning Herald that mentions Dr Morgan and his arterial injection method.
 An important observation from the article is the date of 1870.
-By this date, he is referred to as “Dr. Morgan”, cluing us in about the timeline of Morgan’s life.
+By this time, he is referred to as “Dr Morgan”, cluing us in about the timeline of Morgan’s life.

-Seventeen years later after Smith met Mr. Morgan at the Society of Arts meeting, in 1871, Yeats reports on a certain “Professor Morgan in Dublin, who has proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpetre, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
+Seventeen years after Smith met Morgan at the Society of Arts meeting, in 1871, Yeats reported that a certain “Professor Morgan in Dublin, proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpeter, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
 (Yeats, J, 1871: 225)

 The concept of arterial injection was not new.
 By the time Morgan demonstrated it to the Society of Arts, on April 13, 1854, it may have been as old as 150 years, used for embalming corpses for the purpose of medical studies.
-This invention is credited by some to the Dutch physician, Frederik Ruysch.
-(1638 – 1730).
-He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique was unknown for a long time.
+This invention is credited by some to the Dutch physician, Frederik Ruysch (1638 – 1730).
+He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique remained largely unknown for some time.
 (Bremmer, E.; 2014)

 British scientists who used arterial injection and from whom Morgan could have learned the system were the Hunter brothers William (1718–1783) and John (1728–1793) and their nephew, Matthew Baillie (1761–1823).
 The injection was into the femoral arteries.
 They all injected different oils, mainly oil of turpentine, to which they added Venice turpentine, oil of chamomile, and oil of lavender.
 Vermillion was used as a dye to create a more life-like skin colour, but would also have added preservation to the final solution.
 (Bremmer, E.; 2014)

-There is a reference from 1837, on an essay delivered on the operation of poisonous agents on the living body by Mr. John Morgan, F.L.S Surgeon to Guy’s Hospital.
-(1837; Works on Medicine) The same publication contains an article by Dr. Baillie, M.D. on the morbid anatomy of some of the most important parts of the human body.
-John Morgan was definitely well familiar with arterial injection.
-Not only due to the fact that he was a contemporary of Baillie, but demonstrator of anatomy at the private school near Guy’s Hospital. (http://livesonline.rcseng.ac.uk/) The late 1830 article that is referenced means that it fits the timeline perfectly for a late 1830 or early 1840 technology transfer for the use of the same general technique of injecting preserving fluids into the meat of a pigs carcass which presumably became stitch pumping, a precursor for Morgans invention.
+There is a reference from 1837, on an essay delivered on the operation of poisonous agents upon the living body by Mr John Morgan (1797 – 1847), F.L.S Surgeon to Guy’s Hospital.
+(1837; Works on Medicine) The same publication contains an article by Dr Baillie, M.D. on the morbid anatomy of some of the most important parts of the human body.
+John Morgan was undoubtedly well familiar with arterial injection.
+Not only due to the fact that he was a contemporary of Baillie, but he was also a demonstrator of anatomy at the private school near Guy’s Hospital. (livesonline.rcseng.ac.uk/) The late 1830 article that is referenced means that it fits the timeline perfectly for a late 1830 or early 1840 technology transfer for the use of the same general technique of injecting preserving fluids into the meat of a pigs carcass which presumably became stitch pumping, a precursor for Morgans invention.

-Despite the fact that I can not locate a single reference, it is not unlikely that he was the father of Dr. John Morgan (Circa 1863), a professor of anatomy at the University of Dublin.
-A process of arterial injection is described that was used by Dr. John Morgan from the University of Dublin. ” John Morgan, a professor of anatomy at the University of Dublin in Ireland, formally established two principles for producing the best embalming results: injection of the solution into the largest artery possible and use of pressure to push the solution through the blood vessels.
+John Morgan is in all likelihood the father of Dr John Morgan (Circa 1863), who was professor of anatomy at the University of Dublin.
+A process of arterial injection is described that was used by Dr John Morgan from the University of Dublin. ” John Morgan, a professor of anatomy at the University of Dublin in Ireland, formally established two principles for producing the best embalming results: injection of the solution into the largest artery possible and use of pressure to push the solution through the blood vessels.
 He also was among the first to make use of a preinjection solution as well as a controlled drainage technique.
-Morgan’s method required that the body is opened so the heart was visible, then an 8-inch pipe was inserted into the left ventricle or aorta.
+Morgan’s method required that the body be opened so the heart was visible, then an 8-inch pipe was inserted into the left ventricle or aorta.
 The pipe was connected to yards of tubing ending in a fluid container hung above the corpse.
 The force of gravity acting on the liquid above the body would exert about 5 pounds of pressure, adequate to the purpose of permeating the body.”
 (Wohl, V.) This process described here is applied, not to the preservation of animal carcass, but for embalming a human body!
 It is, however, the exact same process that he demonstrated years earlier in London to Smith at the Society of the Arts meeting on 13 April related to carcass preservation.

-From the process description, it is clear that we have finally identified the Morgan, father of the arterial injection method in meat curing as Dr. John, professor of anatomy at the University of Dublin, son of Dr. John Morgan, Surgeon to Guy’s Hospital.
+From the process description, it is clear that we have identified Morgan, father of the arterial injection method in meat curing as Dr John Morgan, professor of anatomy at the University of Dublin, son of John Morgan, Surgeon to Guy’s Hospital.
 The original inventor of the system was the Dutch physician, Frederik Ruysch and the application was embalming.